-Prior to taking the departmental exam, you must fill out a record of courses taken in the department.
-To be eligible to take this exam you must have completed, at a minimum, the core courses and chemistry requirements for the Biology Major (or their equivalents transferred from another institution).
-This must be completed and submitted to Don Dearborn, Chair of Biology, no later than the week before the exam.
+Prior to taking the departmental exam, you must fill out a registration form.
+This must be completed and submitted to Ryan Bavis, Chair of Biology, no later than the week before the exam (February 12, 2016).

 The comprehensive examination requirement may be fulfilled by a satisfactory performance on the departmental comprehensive exam given once during the winter semester of the senior year, OR, by achieving a minimum score corresponding to the 50th percentile or better on the Graduate Record Exam Subject Test in Biology.
 The GRE option must be fulfilled by the November test date of the senior year; students are encouraged to take the test early.
 To find out test dates, go to the GRE website, choose Test Takers option, follow the links for the GRE Subject exam, select Registration, then Test Dates.

 One method of review for the subject GRE is to re-read a good detailed text in general biology (e.g. Campbell’s Biology, Benjamin Cummings).
 You may also complete or practice for the GRE requirement by taking the test prior to your senior year.
 (For example, juniors may wish to take the exam this year in April.)
 This “dry run” is especially recommended for students educated outside the United States and Canada, and for others who may be unfamiliar with machine graded, multiple choice testing situations.
 Students who have taken the GRE twice by the December test date without achieving a passing score may request to fulfill this requirement by passing the departmental comprehensive exam given once during Winter or Short Term of their senior year.